Dr Luca Mirimin

 Lecturer in Aquatic Ecology

-Dr Luca Mirimin, Lecturer in Aquatic Ecology at GMIT and Researcher in Conservation Genetics and Applied Molecular Ecology at MFRC.
+Dr Luca Mirimin, Lecturer in Aquatic Ecology at ATU and Researcher in Conservation Genetics and Applied Molecular Ecology at MFRC.

 I hold an honours degree in Natural Sciences from University of Ferrara, Italy (2002) and a PhD in Zoology from University College Cork, Ireland (2007).
 Prior to my current academic position, I had been a researcher in several projects in UK, South Africa and Ireland.
 My research interests are in the development and application of molecular tools to aid aquatic ecosystems health and sustainable seafood production.